Help us match you with local pros in your area

 Ductwork Cleaning | $395-$988 |

 There are no state-level licensing requirements for HVAC contractors in Indiana; however, most municipalities and cities have their own requirements.
 Be sure that you check with your local government and verify the business license of any company you hire.
 You should also check a provider's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Choose a provider with positive reviews and a history of good customer service.
+Look for a a company with glowing reviews and stories of positive service experiences.

-Make sure you understand the details of your project before it begins.
-For HVAC repairs, have your provider detail which parts require replacement and why.
-Confirm that your technician will clean and test the system after the repair to ensure that everything works.
-When replacing your HVAC system, ask the installation company to provide details on the new features, energy efficiency, brand, model, and estimated installation time.
+Always make sure you understand what a company’s process looks like.
+When getting HVAC repairs, ask your provider to list which parts require replacement and explain why.
+Confirm that your technician will clean and test your system afterward to guarantee proper operation.
+When replacing your HVAC, ask the installation company to provide details on the new energy efficiency, brand, features, estimated installation time, and model.
 Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are required.
-You should also call a technician if you notice any new issues, such as leaks, strange noises, or unusual smells.
+Generally, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are required.
+You should also have your system inspected and serviced if you notice any new issues, like strange noises, unusual smells, or leaks.
 If you have ductwork in your home, it should be serviced every few years.

-The best times of the year to have an HVAC inspection are during the spring and fall.
-Technicians are less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally gets the most use.
+The best times of the year to have an HVAC inspection are the spring and fall.
+Technicians are often less busy during these times, which makes it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

 You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
 During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
 You could also consider getting a smart thermostat.